xiawenwen49/xiawenwen49.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 My name is Wenwen Xia, I'm currently a senior machine learning engineer at Ant Group.
 I obtained my Ph.D. degree at Shanghai Jiao Tong University (SJTU), Bachelor's degree at Wuhan University, and was a a visiting Ph.D. student at Singapore Management Univeristy (SMU) where I worked with [Prof. Yuchen Li](https://yuchenli.net/).
 I also spent one year at Microsoft Research Asia (Shanghai) as a research intern.
 I work on graph-related learning methods (e.g., graph neural neworks), graph algorithms, large language models, and so on.

 # News
+[2024.11] I'm move to Soochow University, Suzhou, China, as a Lecture (Assistant Professor) from Dec.
+2024.
 [2024.05] Our paper ["Enhancing Sequential Recommendation via LLM-based Semantic Embedding Learning"](https://dl.acm.org/doi/pdf/10.1145/3589335.3648307) was accepted by [The Web conference 2024](https://www2024.thewebconf.org/), which was held in Singapore.